pydicom/pydicom/doc/tutorials/virtualenvs.rst

 * If you have two projects that depend on different version of the same package then it becomes impossible for both to function simultaneously.

-In order to deal with these problems (and others) it's recommended that you work within a Python `virtual environment
+In order to deal with these problems (and others) its recommended that you work within a Python `virtual environment
 <https://virtualenv.pypa.io>`_, which is an
 isolated environment with it's own set of installed system and third-party